funnel20/svn-synology/elleflorio.md

 * These instructions are intended for users who are not familiar with Docker and/or the Linux Command Line Interface.
 Hence the abundance of screenshots and explanations.
 I hope that the advanced reader can appreciate my effort to help a wide audience and is not offended by all "the obvious".
 * All screenshots are taken on:
     * Synology DS218+ NAS with DSM version `6.2.4-25556 Update 7`.
-    * MacBook with macOS Ventura `13.6.3 `.
+    * MacBook with macOS Ventura `13.6.3`.

 ## Important

-Based on the first 2 notes we have decided to use another image from ["garethflowers"](./README.md), which is maintained and contains the almost latest SVN version 1.14.2 from April 2022.
+Based on the first 2 notes I have decided to use another image from ["garethflowers"](./README.md), which is maintained and contains the almost latest SVN version 1.14.2 from April 2022.
-For anyone who is still interested in the discontinued "elleflorio" image, we have left the instructions below.
+For anyone who is still interested in the discontinued "elleflorio" image, I have left the instructions below.

 ## Sources